Mattia Bellucci: 2025: First top 10 win and ATP semifinal, top 70

 At the 2025 ABN AMRO Open in Rotterdam, Bellucci upset second seed Daniil Medvedev, recording his first top 10 win as a qualifier, and reached his first ATP 500 quarterfinal.
 Next, he upset another seed, Stefanos Tsitsipas seeded sixth, to reach his first ATP Tour semifinal and also first at the 500-level.
 As a result, he moved to a new career-high into the top 70 in the ATP singles rankings on 10 February 2025.

+Personal life

+Bellucci's tennis hero is Rafael Nadal.
+He also admires Andre Agassi's timing and John McEnroe's artistry with touch.
+Beyond tennis, Bellucci appreciates the Japanese culture, and has several Japanese-themed and Japanese art-inspired tattoos.